javimangal/Dust-Microbiome-Review/README.md

 ## Getting started

 In order to replicate these analyses, I suggest that the user follows these steps:
 1. Install [R and RStudio](https://posit.co/download/rstudio-desktop/) on your computer if you haven't done so.
-(Note that these analyses were conducted under R version 4.4.0 and RStudio 2024.04.1).
+(Note that analyses described between part 1 and 4 were conducted under R version 4.4.0 and RStudio 2024.04.1, while analyses in part 5 and 6 were done in R version 4.2.2).
 2. [Clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 If you do not know how to do this, [you can follow these instructions](https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop).
 Alternatively, you can [download this repository](https://github.com/javimangal/Dust-Microbiome-Review/archive/refs/heads/main.zip), unpack it, and place it in a folder in your computer.
 3. You should now have all these files in your computer with an identical folder structure (described in the following section).
 4. In the main directory, open the file named ***Dust-Microbiome-Review.Rproj*** in RStudio.